PDX-Capstone-Team-A/DxWiFi/documents/scriptingdocs.md

 ####Line 37
 i.
 Turn off RTS/CTS on the network device ii.
-RTS/CTS is a protocol this is optional that will send a flag out if the byte size of a packet is greater than a given threshold.
+RTS/CTS (Request to Send/Clear to Send) is an optional protocol that will send a flag out if the byte size of a packet is greater than a given threshold.
 Setting this threshold to -1 disables this threshold.
-The purpose of this RTS/CTS packet is to solve a networking issue that arises when dealing with a many to one or one to many network topology.
+The purpose of this RTS/CTS packet is to solve a networking issue that arises when dealing with a "many-to-one" or "one-to-many" network topology.

 ####Line 33
 i.
 Set the channel to be fixed on transmission. ii.
-This addresses a physical limitation that a prior group noted that clouds could possibly interfere with the radio signal when the radio signal varies (we have yet to test this is an issue but trusting physics group)
+This addresses a physical limitation that a prior group noted: clouds could possibly interfere with the radio signal when the radio signal varies (we have yet to test this issue but are trusting the physics group).